SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 05 January, 2026 at 23:36:30
+# Last Refreshed - 06 January, 2026 at 23:36:52
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Road to Sky in Watopia</b>
+<b>☁️ Zwift - Turf N Surf in Makuri Islands</b>

-which happened on 04 January, 2026 at 13:48:17
+which happened on 06 January, 2026 at 16:51:04

-Which is 0 years, 0 months, 1 days, 9 hours and 48 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 45 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16935427796
+You can see it here https://www.strava.com/activities/16958985708

 ## Number of Rides
 How many rides have I done each year?